-According to the National Heart, Lung, and Blood Institute, sleep apnea is a widespread sleep condition among people in the United States.
+According to the National Heart, Lung, and Blood Institute, sleep apnea is a

 A person with this condition will stop and start breathing repeatedly during sleep.
 This may cause them to wake up and will affect the quality of their rest.

 One subtype of this condition — obstructive sleep apnea (OSA) — involves obstruction of the airways as a person sleeps.
 This is caused by the abnormal relaxation of throat muscles.

 Studies show that the number of people receiving a diagnosis of OSA is

 Now, a team of researchers from 12 academic institutions — including University College Dublin in Ireland, and Gothenburg University in Sweden — have analyzed a large dataset corresponding to 19,556 participants to learn more about the possible ties between sleep apnea and cancer risk.
 The data come from the European Sleep Apnoea Database (ESADA), which includes participants with OSA.

 In the new study, the researchers looked at the link between the severity of sleep apnea, blood oxygen concentration levels, and a person’s risk of cancer.
 They also took the impact of biological sex on this association into account.
 The research findings now appear in the European Respiratory Journal.